dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Writes are $++
 BroadcastChannels clog if make too many, so one per isolate, or pid seems better.
 ## Remedies

+Return back the versionstamp and key that the dispatch entered the db with, then can use a combination of announce and also key polling then watching to know when this has been processed.
+Or, generate a ulid that is passed with the item.
+This then is written as the pool, and passed back to the enqueuer to watch for.
+This is more reliable than broadcastchannel.

 All ops that use the db need to be done via a queue to get close to the DB.
 Use atomics with retry to get the lock on the head.
 Output updates should send a message back so the sender can close the channel.